ubccsss/ubccsss.org/README.md

 - `recaptchaSiteKey`: reCAPTCHA key for courses databse new review form
 - `workerURL`: Cloudflare worker url for courses databse new review form
 - `gcseURL`: Google custom search engine url for searchbar
+- `CFBeaconData` : Data required for Cloudflare Analytics, which only includes our token for now

 #### netlify.toml